 The neighborhood has changed over the years, attracting roves of newcomers to its manicured avenues and bright storefronts, but many traditions live on: Every Saturday, you can still see scores of Hasidic Jews, dressed in fedoras and black suits and gowns, commuting on foot to synagogue, devoutly observing Sabbath rituals.

-Visitors to Squirrel Hill only have to park their cars once – almost every store, cinema, café and bar is located on one of two intersecting streets and is accessible by foot.
-The neighborhood offers a little bit of everything – from kosher delis to bicycle repair and independent films – all condensed into a 10-block wedge of quaint commercial development.
+Visitors to Squirrel Hill only have to park their cars once – almost every store, cinema, café and bar is located on either Forbes Avenue or Murray Avenue, which intersect in the center of the neighborhood.
+The community offers a little bit of everything – from kosher delis to bicycle repair and independent films – all condensed into a 10-block wedge of quaint commercial development.

 The Collector's Capital